Aberystwyth Town Council: Election history

 Aberystwyth Town Council is made up of 19 councillors elected from the five wards.
 The most recent elections were held in 2022.
 Plaid Cymru have an overall majority.
-There are currently 2 vacancies for the Council, in Penparcau Ward (06/06/25).
+There are currently 2 vacancies for the council, in Penparcau Ward (06/06/25).

+2026 by-election

+Following the resignation of Cllr Mair Benjamin, a by-election was held in the Rheidol ward on 19 March 2026.
+The by-election was won by Plaid Cymru's Felix Lorenze.